nwmbutler/CV/README.md

 ![alt-text](https://media.giphy.com/media/Jrep9ZLnjDcVsHlGEY/giphy.gif)

 Small Steps, a carbon footprint calculator.
 This was my ten day final group project at Makers academy.
+We built this with a React
+Front-End and a Node/Express Backend.
+Testing was with Jest.
 Deployed and live at;

 [Small Steps](https://small-steps2020.herokuapp.com/)

 ![alt-text](https://media.giphy.com/media/Phf4AdXoIwKeSPiswl/giphy.gif)

 Acebook, a Facebook clone which was built as my penultimate group project at Makers academy.
+We built this using Ruby on Rails.
+Tested with Rspec and Capybara.
 Deployed and live at;

 [Acebook](https://acebook-brainaics.herokuapp.com/)